As your region gears up to resume travel, it’s time to rebuild your company culture and prepare to welcome back your customers.

-Survey your team.
-Be as specific and detailed as you like, anonymous or open, but get clarity on how people feel about the situation now and the immediate future.
-Asking directly about the extent and root of their anxiety, helps you identify solutions or set up workshops to tackle the problem.
+Conduct company surveys – be specific, anonymous or open, but get clarity on how people feel about the current situation and the immediate future.
+Asking directly about the extent and root of their anxieties will help you identify possible solutions.

-As a company you’re in the same boat but working from home means different things to different people – issues like space, privacy, even furniture, vary from one household to another and can impact comfort and productivity.
-Once travel resumes and offices reopen, some among your team may be anxious about being allowed to continue remote working if that’s what they need to do.
-Empathy is easily achieved through the simple gesture of a phone call from a leader or peer, or a survey question that demonstrates understanding.
+Working from home means different things to different people – space, privacy and furniture can vary from one household to another, and impact comfort and productivity.
+With travel resuming and offices reopening, some employees may remain anxious and prefer to continue remote working.
+The simple gesture of a phone call or message can convey empathy and much-needed understanding.

-Employees on short-time or those working harder than ever under stressful conditions can suffer from grief or burn-out, compounded by the feeling that they’re alone in their situation or no longer part of the working crew.
-That’s why the lines of communication must be (kept) open – invite ongoing engagement and input from team members.
-Create safe spaces to acknowledge those feelings, and advocate that it’s okay not to be okay.
+Employees on short-time can suffer from grief, while those working harder than ever under stressful conditions can suffer burn-out.
+They might feel alone in their situation or no longer part of the crew.
+That’s why the lines of communication must be (kept) open through ongoing engagement and input from team members.
+Create safe spaces to acknowledge those feelings, that it’s okay not to be okay.

 Reawaken team spirit

-Use this opportunity to address company culture if you previously never had time for it because, crisis or not, your team needs to be on the same page.
-Confront burn-out, loss and stress with urgency in order to build the right momentum to move the team forward.
-What values support those ends and the actions needed to get your team there?
+If you previously never had time for it, here’s your opportunity to prioritise company culture, and bring your team onto the same page.
+Confront burn-out, loss and stress urgently in order to build the right momentum to move the team forward.

-The way you used to do things has already changed.
-There’s a lack of separation between work- and home-time, and distractions to contend with at home.
-This calls for a shift in how you measure productivity, moving away from logging work hours towards results-driven deadlines.
+The way you used to do things has changed.
+You must factor in the lack of separation between work- and home-time, and distractions at home.
+Shift your productivity barometer away from logging work hours towards results-driven deadlines.

-Focus your team’s attention on values: get them thinking about the type of company they want to work for, through and beyond the crisis.
+Focus on values: get your team thinking about the type of company they want to work for, through and beyond crises.

 Focus on connection

-Make daily or weekly check-ins a ritual, with line managers, departmental teammates, and the entire company.
+Ritualise check-ins with line managers, departmental teammates, and the entire company.

-Positive reinforcement is a good remedy at a time when confidence is low and uncertainty is high.
-Managers must dig out their score cards and give credit where it’s due – either to commend a colleague for past contributions or exceeding expectations during this crisis.
-People who are fortunate enough to work right now are under enormous pressure, while those who’ve been temporarily laid off have to cope with unimaginable stress.
-It can really make a difference to someone’s mindset to be reminded how awesome they are.
+Positive reinforcement is a good remedy for uncertainty and low confidence.
+Managers must dig out their score cards and give credit where it’s due.
+People fortunate enough to have their jobs have worked under enormous pressure, while temporarily laid off teammates have coped with unimaginable stress.
+What a difference it can make to someone’s mindset to be reminded how awesome they are!

-From leadership to HR, visibility is crucial during a crisis.
-Provide regular news updates on future planning, emergency measures and ongoing operations.
-Being out of the loop makes it easy to jump to inaccurate conclusions – it benefits the entire team to lay the facts on the table.
-It demonstrates respect and inclusiveness – values any company should aspire to.
+Leadership should provide regular news updates on future plans, emergency measures and ongoing operations.
+People left out of the loop tend to jump to false conclusions – laying the facts on the table benefits the entire team, and demonstrates respect and inclusiveness.

 What to do next